JaiminR28/JaiminR28/README.md

-- 👋 Hi, I’m @JaiminR28
+- 👋 Hi, I’m Jaimin Rathwa
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming, Development, Designing
 - 🌱 I’m currently learning DBMS
 - 💞️ I’m looking to collaborate on Web development related Projects
 - 📫 How to reach me at https://www.linkedin.com/in/jaimin-rathwa-b128bb241